oskariorg/oskari-docs/community/oskari_community.md

 If you can't find resources for developing, you can always try to set up a crowd funding plan.
 We help you to market it through our Oskari newsletter and other media.

+## Joint development

+We encourage Oskari development to reach our community goals.
+If you wish to enbark a new feature for Oskari or develope Oskari together, create [an issue of your idea to GitHub](https://github.com/oskariorg/oskari-docs/issues) and describe it well.
+If you are creating the feature together with others, add the relevant members to your issue.
+Here is a [template for creating Oskari OIPS](https://github.com/oskariorg/oskari-docs/wiki/Improvement-Proposal-Template) (Oskari improvement proposal).

 ### Community documents

 - [Community goals](/community/community_goals)